 Buttermilk Salad Dressing Mix

 From the nice folk at Penzeys Spices.
-I make no bones about preferring The Spice House for most of my flavoring purchases, but Penzeys is also very good; reasonably priced, and just up the street and over the border from my house, so if I need a quick fix of Aleppo or Tellicherry pepper, I can deal with it in well under an hour.
+Very good; reasonably priced, and just up the street and over the border from my house, so if I need a quick fix of Aleppo or Tellicherry pepper, I can deal with it in well under an hour.
 This dressing mix is quickly becoming one of my very favorite things.

 Cajun Power Sauce